-All children in the Nursery and Reception classes build up their Foundation Stage Profiles.
-All Year 1 children are required to be formally assessed on phonics.
-All children who are in Year 2, undertake the Statutory Assessment Tests (SATs) in Reading, Writing and Mathematics with Teacher Assessments in Science.
-These are used to inform teachers judgements at the end of the key stage.
-All Year 6 children undertake SATs to assess their attainment in Reading, Spelling, Punctuation and Grammar and Mathematics, with Teacher Assessments in Writing and Science.
+All Year 6 children undertake (Statutory Assessment Tests) SATs to assess their attainment in Reading, Spelling, Punctuation and Grammar and Mathematics, with Teacher Assessments in Writing and Science.
 The test results for KS2 are published annually.
 The only exception will be for those children who have been formally disapplied from the assessment arrangements because of specific Special Educational Needs.